gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 ## 💼 The Project

-In addition to the advantages and disadvantages of these two summarization techniques, there is also difficulty in summarizing long text documents.
+In addition to the advantages and disadvantages of these two summarization techniques, there is still difficulty in summarizing long text documents.
 For example, in this Github issue [Bart now enforces maximum sequence length in Summarization Pipeline](https://github.com/huggingface/transformers/issues/4224), there are limits to the maximum length of a text document for abstractive summarization of some transformer models like BART.
 Given this, I researched on how to solve this problem and came across this paper: [Combination of abstractive and extractive approaches for summarization of long scientific texts](https://arxiv.org/abs/2006.05354) which applied extractive summarization to get a summary with the important extracted information from the text and then performed abstractive summarization on the extracted summary along with the scientific paper's abstract and conclusion.

 While I won't be going as detailed as the paper, in this project, I still aim to apply extractive and abstractive summarization in order to summarize long scientific documents.